glyphish/gallery/README.md

 The license is free to do whatever you do as long as you don't violate the Glyphish copyright.

-Check out more god stuff from Bitfield at http://appstore.com/mac/bitfieldab
+Check out more good stuff from Bitfield at http://appstore.com/mac/bitfieldab

 Best / Jörgen at Bitfield